 How to use Intel® Advisor

 The most effective way to use Intel Advisor is via the GUI.
 This interface gives us access to all the information and recommendations that Intel Advisor collects from our code.
-Detailed information can be found in https://software.intel.com/en-us/intel-advisor-xe-support, where documentation, training materials, and code samples can be found.
+Detailed information can be found on the Intel Advisor support page, where documentation, training materials, and code samples can be found.
 Product support and access to the Intel Advisor community forum can be also found in that link.

 Intel Advisor also offers a command-line interface (CLI) that lets the user work on remote hosts, and/or generate information in a way that is easy to automate analysis tasks, for example using scripts.